-You know you need to change your air filters to keep your HVAC systems running efficiently, so it won’t come as a surprise when we tell you that keeping your solar panels clean will help them generate that solar power for your home.
+You know you need to change your air filters to keep your central HVAC system running efficiently, so it won’t come as a surprise when we tell you that keeping your solar panels clean will help them generate that solar power for your home.
 While it may seem daunting, keeping your solar panels clean is as easy as cleaning your windows— since soap is rarely needed.

 How Do I Clean Solar Panels?